vessl-ai/hyperpocket/docs/hyperpocket/tools/using-wasm-tools.md

 # ...
 ```

-## Example Directory Structure of a WASM Tool with Python
+## Example Directory Structure of a Sandbox Tool with Python

 > More examples can be found in the [link](https://github.com/vessl-ai/hyperpocket/tree/main/tools)